Skip to main content

 How classification works

 Classification is based on URL patterns.
-The agent reads your site's URL structure to determine what type of page lives at each address, then uses this to make smarter decisions about new page creation.
+During setup, you provide the URL patterns for your page types, and the agent classifies your existing pages accordingly, then uses this to make smarter decisions about new page creation.

 1